hashgraph/hedera-sdk-java/README.md

 ## ⚠️ Disclaimer

-This project is currently under active development.
+This project is currently under a re-development effort.
+The goals are as follows:

+ * Native support for Android

+ * Native support for the Corda DJVM

+ * Usage of modern Java techniques (such as futures) to reduce internal control flow complexities

+ * End-to-end test coverage

 Join the [Hedera discord](https://hedera.com/discord) for the latest updates and announcements.